isabella232/API-Docs-and-Code/web/howtogetstarted.md

 });
 ```

 If you have used your own email address you should have received a welcome email.
-Congratulations, you are a now a DataTiger!
+Congratulations, you are now a DataTiger!

 If not, please feel free to get in touch with use at help@datatiger.com so that we can help you debug.